-Waste recycling does not form part of the Section 106 Agreement but is reported to Solihull MBC and is included here for information on what Birmingham Airport does towards recycling.
+Waste recycling does not form part of the Section 106 Agreement but is reported to Solihull MBC and is included here to give information regarding recycling activities at Birmingham Airport.

 Waste at the Airport is created by passengers to the Airport in the manner of food waste, newspapers, cans and plastic and glass bottles.
 Other types of waste such as cardboard, metals, pallets, office paper etc. is produced as business waste.
 Waste is now sent to a waste to energy facility.